 Serving those in need, Ulster County Community Action Committee, Inc., (UCCAC) is dedicated to assisting the disadvantaged in the community, including the poor, the elderly, families, children and people with disabilities in order to enable them to live in dignity.
 Our services are designed to increase self-sufficiency and to empower those we service to meet human needs adequately.

-Our program services are designed to respond to changing community needs, to strengthen families, to foster opportunities for education and training, to increase employability, to initiate opportunity for work, to reduce the living costs of the economically disadvantaged so that they have more resources to meet their basic needs, to remove obstacles to independence, to alleviate poverty and to respond to emergency needs that are often a donation of life in poverty.
+Our program services are designed to respond to changing community needs, to strengthen families, to foster opportunities for education and training, to increase employ-ability, to initiate opportunity for work, to reduce the living costs of the economically disadvantaged so that they have more resources to meet their basic needs, to remove obstacles to independence, to alleviate poverty and to respond to emergency needs that are often a condition of life in poverty.